 Of course, even in the seemingly lighter pieces so associated with Mozart, there are depths… and ones that not all listeners will plumb.
 And this is how Mozart designed it.
 His music almost always possesses both a surface appeal—lively, melodic, seemingly relatively simple and appealing to the ear—and side that is darker and more complex (both technically and emotionally).
 As Pope Benedict XVI put it, Mozart’s music “is so luminous and yet at the same time so deep.
 His music is by no means just entertainment; it contains the whole tragedy of human existence.”
 Examples here are legion, of course, but here I will point out two: the first movement of Symphony No. 39, whose martial, foreboding, unsettling introductory section is followed by a joyous, bouncy main allegro; and the Rondo for Piano and Orchestra in D major, K. 382, which opens with and is founded upon the most simplistic, even childish, of tunes, and yet which develops a depth and majesty as it progresses.

-In terms of Mozart’s that are not so “luminous,” where the shadows fall across the listener’s ears, there is of course, the aforementioned Requiem and the penultimate scene of Don Giovanni, as well as the Masonic Funeral Music, and perhaps the darkest, most modern-sounding work Mozart ever composed: the “Adagio and Fugue in C Minor,” K. 546.
+In terms of Mozart’s that are not so “luminous,” where the shadows fall across the listener’s ears, there is of course, the aforementioned Requiem and the penultimate scene of Don Giovanni, as well as the Masonic Funeral Music, the stormy first movement of the G minor Piano Quartet (with a Beethovenian, opening “Fate” motif) and perhaps the darkest, most modern-sounding work Mozart ever composed: the “Adagio and Fugue in C Minor,” K. 546.
 Mozart composed the fugue section for two pianos in 1783, influenced by the famous fugues of Bach, whom his patron, the Baron von Swieten, had encouraged him to study.
 “Baron van Suiten [sic], whom I visit every Sunday, gave me all the works of Handel and Sebastian Bach to take home with me after I had played them through to him,” Mozart wrote to his sister.
 “When Constanze [Mozart’s wife] heard the fugues she fell quite in love with them.
 She will listen to nothing but fugues now….
 Having often heard me play fugues off the top of my head, she asked if I had ever written any down, and when I said I had not, she scolded me very thoroughly for not having written anything in this most artistic and beautiful of musical forms.”

 Mozart added the chilling adagio section five years later, scoring the entire work now for strings.
 It sounds much like late Beethoven (whose famous Fifth Symphony was also composed in the dark key of C minor), or perhaps the work of a Romantic, or even a turn-of-the-twentieth-century composer.